EIF4A1: Background

 The regulation of the translation of mRNA transcripts into protein is one of the best ways that a cell can alter its response to its environment, as changes to the transcription of genes often takes considerably more time to be enacted.
-Protein translation can be broken into four phases: activation, initiation, elongation, and termination.
+Protein translation can be broken into three phases, initiation, elongation, and termination.
 Of these steps, initiation is the one for which cells have the most control.
 It is the rate limiting step of protein synthesis, controlled by a myriad of proteins known as the eukaryotic initiation factors, or eIFs.
 Relative abundance of these factors or their relative individual activities afford eukaryotic cells broad control over the rate of initiation and thus protein synthesis. eIFs are regulated under well known intracellular signalling pathways, such as the PI3K/AKT/mTOR pathway, however other biochemical layers of regulation, such as the complexity of RNA secondary structure in the 5′-UTR, are becoming evident with further research.

 An example of an RNA hairpin, consisting of complementary Watson-Crick base pairings on the same strand of RNA.

 G-quadruplexes are more complex RNA secondary structures made up of stacks of guanine tetrads, which are each composed of four Hoogsteen hydrogen bonding guanines arranged in a square planar fashion.

 The eIF4A subfamily in mammals is made up of three paralogs, eIF4A1, eIF4A2, and eIF4A3. eIF4A1 and eIF4A2 share 90% sequence similarity, and are both cytoplasmic proteins, while eIF4A3 is localized to the nucleus, and shares only 60% homology.
 Historically, eIF4A1 and eIF4A2 were considered interchangeable, due to this being observed in in vitro experiments, but further investigation has shown that eIF4A1 is more prevalent in dividing cells while eIF4A2 is more abundant in non-dividing cells, and furthermore, more recent evidence suggests that they might have functionally distinct roles in vivo.